 PHY 161.
 General Physics I. Algebra-based introduction to classical mechanics.
 Topics include the character of science, measurement, kinematics, Newton's laws, gravitation, work and energy, momentum, rigid body motion, equilibrium, elasticity and fracture, fluid mechanics, and oscillations.
 A strong background in algebra, geometry, and trigonometry is essential.
 Lecture and laboratory.
 Prerequisite: MAT 101, MAT 113, MAT 121 (or above), placement at the Ready for Precalculus level or above, or concurrent enrollment in MAT 101.
 Satisfies the SL CCR.
 Partially satisfies the SM CCR.
 Satisfies the QL ACE.
-Partially satisfies the Natural World LADR.
 Not open to students with prior credit in PHY 162 or equivalent.
 Fee charged.

 PHY 162.
 Introductory Mechanics.
 Calculus-based introduction to classical mechanics.
 Topics include the character of science, measurement, kinematics, Newton's laws, work and energy, momentum, rigid body motion, equilibrium and elasticity, gravitation, oscillations, mechanical waves, and acoustics.
 Knowledge or concurrent study of single-variable calculus is expected.
 Lecture and laboratory.
 Prerequisite: MAT121 (or above) or concurrent enrollment in MAT 121.
 Satisfies the SL CCR.
 Partially satisfies the SM CCR.
 Satisfies the QL ACE.
-Partially satisfies the Natural World LADR.
 Not open to students with prior credit in PHY 161 or equivalent.
 Fee charged.